-The instruments on board MTG-11, more specifically, will enable National Meteorological and Hydrological Services (NMHS) to further help in reducing economic risks associated with extreme weather and natural disasters.
-They will also allow for the continuation of the 40-year-long climate data records maintained by EUMETSAT that are currently proving crucial to understanding climate change.
+The instruments on board MTG-11 will enable African National Meteorological and Hydrological Services to further help in reducing economic risks associated with extreme weather and natural disasters.
+They will also continue the 40-year-long climate data records maintained by EUMETSAT that are currently proving crucial to understanding climate change.

-ASAP aims to show the strategic importance of such a launch for the continent of Africa.
-The data these next-generation satellites will provide will make it possible to better monitor extreme weather events and anticipate their consequences, which will be crucial for the further socio-economic development of the continent.
+The African Space Art Project aims to show the strategic importance of such a satellite for Africa.
+The data these next-generation satellites will provide will make it possible to better monitor extreme weather events and anticipate their consequences, which will be crucial for the further socioeconomic development of the continent.

-... to symbolise Africa's sustainable future
+...to symbolise Africa's sustainable future

-The African Space Art Project programme (ASAP), conceived of in 2017 by the French NGO African Artists for Development (AAD-fund) in partnership with EUMETSAT and Arianespace, was born out of this observation: Africa is the continent that emits the least CO2 yet suffers the most from global warming and extreme weather events.
+The African Space Art Project was conceived in 2017 by the French non-governmental organisation African Artists for Development (AAD-fund) in partnership with EUMETSAT and Arianespace, and was born out of this observation: Africa is the continent that emits the least carbon dioxide and yet suffers the most from global warming and extreme weather events.

-Based on this observation, which directly impacts the lives of hundreds of millions of people on the continent, AAD, EUMETSAT and Arianespace have decided that in December 2022 (planned launch date), for the first time in African space and artistic history, a contemporary African work of art will be reproduced on the nose cone of Ariane 5, a key piece of protection for EUMETSAT's next-generation satellite as it travels into space.
+This is an observation that directly impacts the lives of hundreds of millions of people on the continent.
+For this reason AAD, EUMETSAT and Arianespace decided that in December 2022 (planned launch date), for the first time in African space and artistic history, a contemporary African work of art will be reproduced on the fairing of the Ariane 5 launch vehicle, a key piece of protection for EUMETSAT's next-generation satellite as it travels into space.

-Jean David Nkot, Michel Ekeba and Géraldine Tobé created a unique work of art, a fusion of their three creative universes, during their residency in early 2022.
-Through their work, Michel Ekeba, Jean David Nkot and Géraldine Tobé could be considered to have the unique role of being African ambassadors in space.
+Jean David Nkot, Michel Ekeba and Géraldine Tobé created a unique work of art, a fusion of their three creative universes during their residence in early 2022.
+Through their work, Michel Ekeba, Jean David Nkot and Géraldine Tobé can be considered as having the unique role of being African ambassadors in space.

-Matthias and Gervanne Leridon, co-presidents of the AAD-fund said, "The joint work of Jean David Nkot, Michel Ekeba and Géraldine Tobé that will accompany the launch of the nextgeneration satellite is a symbol of the power of contemporary creation and the future of the continent.
-Europe and Africa will Above: Normalised Difference Vegetation Index image of the African continent which is used to monitor changes in, for example, vegetation cover, droughts and desertification (source: VGT-VITO).
+Matthias and Gervanne Leridon, co-presidents of the AADfund said, "The joint work of Jean David Nkot, Michel Ekeba and Géraldine Tobé that will accompany the launch of the next-generation Meteosat satellite is a symbol of the power of contemporary creation and the future of the continent.
+Europe Above: Normalised Difference Vegetation Index image of the African continent, which is used to monitor changes in, for example, vegetation cover, droughts and desertification.
+(Source: VGT-VITO)

-only succeed in building their future by realising that they must work together.
+and Africa will only succeed in building their future by realising that they must work together.
 This project is a further step in this direction and reflects the essential role that the African continent will play in the global concert of humanity and creation in the 21st century."

-Phil Evans, Director-General of EUMETSAT said, "Through the ASAP project, African artists have expressed the link between space, Africa and climate change.
-These three elements are at the heart of what we do every day at EUMETSAT, with our satellites that observe the planet and in cooperation with our partners in Africa.
+Phil Evans, Director-General of EUMETSAT said, "Through the ASAP project, African artists will express the link between space, Africa and climate change.
+These three elements are at the heart of what we do every day at EUMETSAT, with our satellites that observe the planet and in cooperation with our users and partners in Africa.
 I am looking forward to seeing the work that these three talented artists have created accompanying our satellite into space."

-Stéphane Israël, Chairman and CEO of Arianespace said, "The work of art displayed on the Ariane 5 that will protect the MTG satellite immediately after launch in December 2022 highlights the cooperation between Europe and Africa and the need for more space for Africa.
+Stéphane Israël, Chairman and CEO of Arianespace said, "The work of art displayed on the Ariane 5 fairing that will protect the MTG satellite immediately after launch in late 2022 highlights the cooperation between Europe and Africa and the need for more space for Africa.
 Arianespace is proud and honoured to be part of this emblematic initiative for the African continent."